 Mushrooms belong on your plate, not your walls.
 Watching the rapid spread of dry rot, a fungal growth, through your building can be a shock and somewhat worrying.

-Spores of dry rot germinate in the pores of the timber, resulting in vegetation that feeds upon the timber before spreading to produce the fruiting body.
-This fruiting body will release more spores and the cycle will continue.
+Dry rot can be highly damaging to the timber structure of a building.
+The spores of dry rot germinate in the pores of the timber, resulting in vegetation that feeds on the timber before spreading to produce a fruiting body.
+This fruiting body will release more spores, and the cycle will continue.

-The timber structure will begin to shrink and crack, become brittle and take on a darker colour.
-But beware, as these signs are also typical of some wet rot.
-With dry rot, the shrinking of the timber will create cuboidal cracking – the depth of this cracking is greater in dry rot than wet rot.
+The timber structure will shrink and crack, become brittle, and take on a darker colour.
+These signs are also typical of wet rot – the difference is that with dry rot, the shrinking of the timber will create cuboidal cracking.
+The depth of this cracking is more significant in dry rot than in wet.